KonVision/custom_image_uploader/README.md

 ### `Error 404`

-> Make sure you actually call the php script, and not some other website.
+> Make sure you call the PHP script, and not some other website.

-> Make sure your Apache/nginx server is running.
+> Make sure your Apache/Nginx server is running.

 ### `Sorry, your file could not be uploaded.`